FIFA (video game series): FIFA International Soccer

-Known as EA Soccer during development and sometimes subsequently also known as FIFA '94, the first game in the series was released for the Sega Mega Drive in the weeks leading up to Christmas 1993.
+Known as EA Soccer during development and sometimes subsequently also known as FIFA '94, the first game in the series was released for the Mega Drive in the weeks leading up to Christmas 1993.
 This greatly hyped football title broke with traditional 16-bit era games by presenting an isometric view rather than the more usual top-down view (Kick Off), side view (European Club Soccer), or bird's eye view (Tehkan World Cup and Sensible Soccer).
 It only includes national teams, and real player names are not used.
 A notorious bug allows the player to score by standing in front of the goalkeeper so that the ball rebounds off him into the net.
 The game was number one in the UK charts, replacing Street Fighter II Special Champion Edition, and staying there for a full six months.
 Mega placed the game at #11 in their Top 50 Mega Drive Games of All Time.
-The Sega Mega CD version was released under the title "FIFA International Soccer Championship Edition" it includes some features used in the next title, and is a highly polished version of the original.
+The Mega-CD version was released under the title "FIFA International Soccer Championship Edition" it includes some features used in the next title, and is a highly polished version of the original.
 This version was ranked No. 7 on the Mega list of the "Top 10 Mega CD Games of All Time".
 The game on the 3DO console sported pseudo-3D cameras and it was the most graphically advanced version.
 The game is also playable on the PlayStation 2 version of FIFA 06.
 It was made in celebration for the 1994 FIFA World Cup held in the United States – especially noticeable in the Super NES version which, despite having a smaller team selection than the Genesis version, had three exclusive teams which qualified for the real-life tournament: Bolivia, Saudi Arabia and South Korea.
 The game was called International Soccer so EA could sell the game successfully in Europe, after assuming Americans would have no interest in the game.